tomdalling/tomdalling.com/input/posts/2023-09-03_nugs-and-negative-failure-demand.md

 - a customer asking for a new loaf of bread because they one they just purchased was mouldy

-- a customer asking for a cleaner to return because someone was not cleaned properly
+- a customer asking for a cleaner to return because something was not cleaned properly

-- a customer interacting with support (consuming employee time) because the software they purchased is not user-friendly enough for them to be able to work it out by themselves
+- a customer interacting with support (i.e. consuming employee time) because the software they purchased is not user-friendly enough for them to be able to work it out by themselves